Y0Coss/docs-fork/pages/storage_and_backup/object_storage/connect_other_ressources_in_vrack_private_network/guide.en-gb.md

 ### Creating a vRack Private Network and Public Cloud Gateway

 In order to create and configure both a Public Cloud Gateway and a vRack Private Network, please follow the instructions in our documentation: [Creating a private network with Gateway](/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway).
-This guide page explains how to:
+This guide explains how to:

 - Select and create the appropriate Gateway both in terms of performance and geo-availability.
 - Attach an existing or newly created vRack Private Network to it.